linl33/bohemia/guide/guide.md

 # Admin guide for setting up the Bohemia project data system (OpenHDS+)

+The below guide is a walk-through of setting up the Bohemia data infrastructure.
+It assumes you are running a cloud server on AWS (which will not be the case for local sites).
+For local servers, much of the ssh, tunneling, etc. sections can simply be ignored/altered.

 ## Spin up an EC2 instance on AWS

 _The below should only be followed for the case of a remote server on AWS.
 In production, sites will use local servers, physically housed at the study sites.
 In the latter case, skip to the [Setting up OpenHDS section](https://github.com/databrew/bohemia/blob/master/guide/guide.md#setting-up-openhds)_